 The American Association of University Women Lake Oswego Branch awarded their 2015 scholarships to Daeh Christensen, M.A.T. student, and Jeannie Hansen, psychology student.

 Department of Human Sciences

-Ayako Fujisaki learned about Process Work while working as a psychologist at a medical university in Tokyo.
-She was immediately captivated by its multifaceted and respectful approach to human experiences as well as its comprehensive and precise skills for working with individuals and groups.
-Ayako now has a private practice in Portland, and she also leads national and international workshops and educational trainings in psychology and group facilitation.
+Aya Fujisaki Ph.D. is a counselor and consultant and has a private practice in Portland, OR.
+Her approach is based on Process Work, which is an awareness-based approach to facilitating change in individuals, relationships, families, and organizations, and she teaches Process Work at Marylhurst University and the Process Work Institute.
+She also leads seminars and educational trainings in psychology, leadership, communication skills, group facilitation, and spirituality both nationally and internationally.
 She is one of the original members of the Process Work training programs in Japan and Russia.
 One of her current interests is applying Process Work to international humanitarian and development activities, and she has been involved in projects with local NGOs in Bangladesh and Nepal.
-She is currently pursuing a Ph.D. in Psychology at Saybrook University.